SoccerStatsUS/s2/README.md

-# A website for displaying and analyzing soccer statistics.
+## A website for displaying and analyzing soccer statistics.

+This is the code used to run soccerstats.us

+Contains lots of useful methods and utilities, probably.

-# Deployment instructions.
+#### Deployment instructions.
 1. Add to /etc/hosts, /etc/ssh_config
 2. adduser chris; add chris to /etc/sudoers
 3. Add ssh keys.